Guides

 Is Dire Fang a Dungeon Drop?

-If you have to make one bet, dungeon progression is the strongest one.
-Seeds of Calamity ties many of its harder-to-find items to combat loops, and the game’s public descriptions lean heavily on dungeons as a source of treasure and rare resources.
+If you have to make one bet, start with dungeon progression.
+Seeds of Calamity ties many harder-to-find items to combat loops, and the game’s public descriptions lean heavily on dungeons as a source of treasure and rare resources.

 That does not automatically mean Dire Fang drops from the first boss you see.
 It may be tied to: